-- Dilute and rub over your abdominal area to help sooth digestive upset.
+- Dilute and rub over your abdominal area to help soothe digestive upset.

-- Diffusing peppermint essential oil or apply diluted to your abdomen, helps your body regulate your digestive tract to function normally.
+- Diffusing peppermint essential oil or applying diluted to your abdomen, helps your body regulate your digestive tract to function normally.

 - Diffuse to crush those emotional food cravings.